-- As of March 1st, 2020, all selective depository libraries are expected to use the ASERL Disposition Database.
+- All selective depository libraries are expected to use the ASERL Disposition Database.
 Offers remain in the database for 45 days, after which materials may be discarded.

 - A guide to using the database, including instructions on setting up an account and populating the database with needs and offers, is available from the University of Florida.

 - When offering a large run of materials, use the Import List template available from the database.
 It is important to retain each column, even if it is empty – otherwise you’ll receive an error message from the database.
 The template should remain a .csv file – do not save as an Excel document.
 For more detailed instructions on ASERL list formatting, click the Offering Documents dropdown menu on the ASERL site and select Import Items